adrian-prajsnar/loan-calculator/README.md

     ```

 After setting this up in Postman, click **Send** to submit the request and test the response from the API.

+## Mail service (sending email)

+In order to send email, you must use the email service: [mailtrap.io](https://mailtrap.io/).
+You need to register, create an inbox and fill the project environment variables with host, port, username, password.

 ## License